mseminatore/TeslaJS/README.md

 CHARGE_RANGE | charge to 100%.
 Tesla recommends against frequent usage!
-MAX_TEMP | maximum temperature for climate system MIN_TEMP | minimum temperature for climate system SUNROOF_OPEN | fully opens the sunroof
+MAX_TEMP | maximum temperature for climate system MIN_TEMP | minimum temperature for climate system SUNROOF_CLOSED | closes the sunroof
-SUNROOF_CLOSED | closes the sunroof
-SUNROOF_VENT | open the sunroof to the vent position SUNROOF_COMFORT | open the sunroof to the comfort position streamingColumns | an array of the available streaming columns
+SUNROOF_VENT | open the sunroof to the vent position streamingColumns | an array of the available streaming columns

 Most of the APIs take both an **options** parameter and an optional